InspectorSpuds/BeanBase/README.md

 # Installation:
 ## Dependencies:
-This project primarily uses npm
+This project primarily uses npm to manage dependencies
 - ReactJS
+  - rechart: (for rating graphs)
+  - axios: (simple HTTP requests)
 - ExpressJS
+  - dotenv
+  -
-- MySQL (if you intend to create your own database to attach or test with
+- MySQL (if you intend to create your own database to attach or test with)

 ## Clone:
 run: `git clone https://github.com/InspectorSpuds/CoffeeReviews.git` if you wish to download htis project locally